top of page

 The adjective 'queasy' has its etymological roots in the Old English word 'cwēs,' which means 'sickness' or 'vomiting.'
 'Queasy' is used to describe a state of discomfort or unease in the stomach or abdomen, which can be accompanied by a sensation of nausea or dizziness.
 The term embodies the concept of a feeling of physical instability and the potential onset of digestive distress, often due to factors such as motion sickness, anxiety, or exposure to unpleasant sights or odors.
 'Queasy' reflects the bodily response to unsettling stimuli, emphasizing the connection between the gut and the emotional state.
 It serves as a descriptive term for expressing the sensation of being on the verge of nausea or experiencing gastrointestinal discomfort.

-Quiz: Find the meaning of the adjective queasy:
+Find the correct meaning of the adjective queasy:

 Try Again!